hoffmangroup/umap/README.rst

 News
 ----

+* Version 1.2.1: Fixed an issue for using umap without scheduler
 * Version 1.2.0: Fixed the issue with 1-based inclusive interval BED files.
 As of this version, the BED files are 0-based and they don't contain overlapping intervals.
 * Version 1.1.1: In addition to wiggle, you can create bedGraph of multi-read mappability.